Kingdom of Aksum: Early history

-Before the establishment of Axum, Eritrea and the Tigray plateau of northern Ethiopia was home to a kingdom known as Dʿmt.
-Archaeological evidence shows that the kingdom was influenced by Sabaeans from modern-day Yemen; scholarly consensus had previously been that Sabaeans had been the founders of Semitic civilization in Ethiopia, though this has now been refuted, and their influence is considered to have been minor.
+Before the establishment of Axum, Eritrea and the Tigray Plateau of northern Ethiopia were home to a kingdom known as dʿmt.
+Archaeological evidence indicates that the kingdom was influenced by Sheba (now Yemen).
+Scholarly consensus had previously held that the Sabaeans (the people of Sheba) were the founders of 'Semitic' civilization in Ethiopia, though this view has now been refuted, and their influence is considered minor.
 (Note: According to Munro-Hay, "The arrival of Sabaean influences does not represent the beginning of Ethiopian civilisation....
 Semiticized Agaw peoples are thought to have migrated from south-eastern Eritrea possibly as early as 2000 BC, bringing their 'proto-Ethiopic' language, ancestor of Geʽez and the other Ethiopian Semitic languages, with them; and these and other groups had already developed specific cultural and linguistic identities by the time any Sabaean influences arrived.")
 The Sabaean presence likely lasted only for a matter of decades, but their influence on later Aksumite civilization included the adoption of Ancient South Arabian script, which developed into Geʽez script, and Ancient Semitic religion.

-The initial centuries of Aksum's development, transitioning from a modest regional center to a significant power, remain largely obscure.
-Stone Age artifacts have been unearthed at Gobedra, two kilometers west of Aksum.
-Excavations on Beta Giyorgis, a hill to the northwest of Aksum, validate the pre-Aksumite roots of a settlement in the vicinity of Aksum, dating back to approximately the seventh to fourth centuries BC.
-Further evidence from excavations in the Stele Park at the heart of Aksum corroborates continuous activity in the area from the outset of the common era.
+The early centuries of Aksum's development, during which it transitioned from a modest regional center to a significant power, remain largely obscure.
+Stone Age artifacts have been unearthed at Gobedra, two kilometres west of Aksum.
+Archaeological excavations on the tell of Betä Giyorgis northwest of Aksum validate the pre-Aksumite roots of a settlement in the vicinity of Aksum, dating back to approximately the seventh to fourth centuries BCE.
+Further evidence from excavations in the Stele Park at the heart of Aksum corroborates continuous activity in the area from the beginning of the Common Era.
 Two hills and two streams lie on the east and west expanses of the city of Aksum, perhaps providing the initial impetus for settling this area.